fab-jul/L3C-PyTorch/README.md

 conda activate l3c_env
 ```

-We need PyTorch, CUDA, and some PIP packages:
+We need PyTorch, CUDA, and some PIP packages (If you don't have a GPU, remove `cudatoolkit=10.0`):

 ```
 conda install pytorch torchvision cudatoolkit=10.0 -c pytorch